 Play with the block-based Imagination Playground, an incredible play system for unlocking children's creative spirit.
 Have fun with giant sized games (Connect Four, Jenga, Tic Tac Toe, Yatzee).
 Or create your own game at one of the activity stations.
 The mobile trailer is full of all kinds of equipment, encouraging outdoor, free, recreational activities for children of all ages.

-The mobile park program will take place in community and neighbourhood parks throughout the summer on Tuesday and Thursday mornings beginning Tuesday July 2nd, 2019.
-For a full list of locations and dates please see the poster below.
+The mobile park program will take place in community and neighbourhood parks throughout the summer on Tuesday and Thursday mornings beginning in July 2020.

 What is an Activity Kit?